nagasudhirpulla/taming_python/blog/skills/flask_url_variables.md

 <hr/>

-* In this post we will learn how to extract parameters from URLs in flask server end points
+* In this post we will learn how to extract parameters from URLs in flask server end-points
 * The URL parameters can be extracted from the URL path and URL query

 ### extract variables from URL segments